 SARAH KLIFF: Good morning.

-GARCIA-NAVARRO: Biden’s pitch is for Obamacare plus.
+GARCIA-NAVARRO: Biden’s pitch is for Obamacare Plus.
 What does that suggest?